 Germany Compensation Laws

-Germany’s minimum wage in 2018 is 8.84 euros an hour and is expected to increase to 9.19 euros an hour in 2019.
+Germany’s minimum wage as of July 2021 is 9.60 euros an hour.
 There are a few exemptions to the minimum wage requirements which include interns, employees under 18 and long-term unemployed workers for their first six months at their new job.
 If you violate Germany’s compensation law, you could face a fine of EUR 30,000 to 500,000.

 Guaranteed Benefits in Germany

 Understanding which benefits are guaranteed by law and which are considered additional is a vital part of Germany benefit management.
 For example, German compensation laws do not specify a 13th or 14th-month bonus, but many employers choose to give an end-of-the-year bonus on top of an employee’s salary.

 Your employees are entitled to 24 vacation days a year if they work six days a week.
 Employees that work five days a week get 20 days of vacation a year.
 While this is the standard set by German law, most employers give full-time workers 25-30 days of vacation time a year.

 The German Social Security System has four separate components that all employers and employees contribute to, including unemployment insurance, health insurance, pension insurance, nursing care insurance.
 A fifth component, accident insurance, is paid only by the employer.